Do you have a specific question about the CSPA workshop? Find answers to the most common questions below.

 Yes.
 Students are eligible to apply during their final year of high school and attend the summer immediately following their high school graduation.
 Preference is given to students who apply in their senior and junior years.

-Can students who don’t live in California apply for the workshop?
+Can students who don’t live in California apply?
 What about international students?

-We encourage students from all U.S. states and territories to apply.
-Tuition is the same for all students.
+Yes.
+Students from all U.S. states and territories are encouraged to apply, as well as international students.
+Our tuition rate is the same for all students.

 The application requires writing samples.
 Do they have to be journalism pieces?